Eratosthenes: Life

-Strabo criticized Eratosthenes for his association with such varied schools of thought, believing that he was unwilling to commit to philosophy and had learned only enough to appear as a philosopher, while seeing it as nothing more than a distraction from his regular work.
-Later authors may have shared this view to some extent: Eratosthenes was referred to as Beta (Second), as he was not seen as the leading expert in any given field (though this may have been because he was the second chief librarian in Alexandria).
-Others dubbed him Pentathlos (Πένταθλος - All-Rounded), given his various skills and areas of knowledge; Pentathlos also refers to the title of an athlete who competes in many events but comes in second in all of them.
-Strabo also described Eratosthenes as a mathematician among geographers and a geographer among mathematicians, and complained that he did not pay enough respect to Zeno.
-This comment by Strabo reflects Eratosthenes' independence in thought and practice.
+Strabo complained that Eratosthenes did not pay enough respect to Zeno and criticized him for his association with such varied schools of thought.
+He believed Eratosthenes was unwilling to commit to philosophy and had learned only enough to appear as a philosopher, seeing it as nothing more than a distraction from his regular work.
+Later authors may have shared this view to some extent: The Suda states that Eratosthenes was referred to as Beta (Second, or Number 2), because he was not seen as the leading expert in any given field.
+(Note: Though this may have been because he was the second chief librarian in Alexandria.)
+Others dubbed him Pentathlos (Πένταθλος - All-Rounded), given his various skills and areas of knowledge; Pentathlos, however, is also the title of an athlete who competes in many events but comes in second in all of them.
+Strabo described Eratosthenes as a mathematician among geographers and a geographer among mathematicians.

 The majority of Eratosthenes' studies focused on philosophy; mathematics was less prominent, and philology even less so.
-Despite his later contributions to the field, evidence for his study of geography is completely absent, though this is not surprising as such a discipline did not exist in Athens at the time.
-Eratosthenes was exposed to extensive geographic literature, such as the works of Homer, who was considered the first geographer in his eyes, Hecataeus of Miletus (Circuit of the Earth), Aeschylus, Herodotus and others.
-Eratosthenes was born forty years after the death of Alexander the Great, whose travel companions, Androsthenes, Nearchos, Onesikratos, Ptolemy I and others, wrote about their journeys with him, and whose conquests cleared the path for Hellenistic explorers.
+Despite his later contributions to the field, Eratosthenes could not formally study geography, as such a discipline did not exist at the time.
+Eratosthenes was however exposed to extensive geographic literature, such as the works of Homer, whom he considered the first geographer, Hecataeus of Miletus (Circuit of the Earth), Aeschylus, Herodotus, and others.
+Additionally, Eratosthenes was born forty years after the death of Alexander the Great, and he would also have encountered the works of Alexander's travel companions Androsthenes, Nearchos, Onesikratos, Ptolemy I, and others, who wrote about their journeys with him, and whose conquests cleared the path for Hellenistic explorers.

-Eratosthenes remained in Athens for twenty years, studying and writing.
-During this period he wrote Platonikos, inquiring into the mathematical foundation of Plato's philosophy, as well as the poetic works of Hermes and Erigone.
+Eratosthenes remained in Athens for some twenty years, studying and writing.
+During this period, he wrote Platonikos, inquiring into the mathematics and music in Plato's philosophy, as well as the poetic works of Hermes and Erigone.
 His Chronographies focused on the important dates of the Trojan War, and his Olympic Victors compiled a list of the winners of the Olympic games.
 Little more is known about this period of his life.

 In 246 BCE, Ptolemy III succeeded his father, Ptolemy II.
-Over the next twenty-five years, the Ptolemaic empire reached its greatest extent and Alexandria attained its zenith as an intellectual center.
-The post of librarian, which also included the position of royal tutor to Ptolemy IV Philopator, became the most prestigious academic appointment.
+Over the next twenty-five years, the Ptolemaic Empire reached its greatest extent, and Alexandria attained its zenith as an intellectual center.
+The post of librarian, which included the position of royal tutor to Ptolemy IV Philopator, became the most prestigious academic appointment.
 The reigning librarian, Apollonius of Rhodes, was forced into retirement by the new king (possibly through the influence of Callimachus), and Eratosthenes, who by this time was gaining fame as a scholar and a poet in the tradition of Callimachus, was summoned from Athens to replace him.
-Roller suggests that Eratosthenes' roots in Cyrene, the native city of Callimachus, and more importantly Queen Berenike, also contributed favorably to his appointment.
+Roller suggests that Eratosthenes' roots in Cyrene, the native city of Callimachus, and more importantly Queen Berenike, contributed favorably to his appointment.